MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/button.md

 # Button control for cards in Power Apps

-A control that the user can click or tap to interact with the app.
+A button element that executes PowerFx on click.

 ## Description
-A button element that executes PowerFx on click.

 ## Properties
 **[Name](../control-reference.md#n)** – A unique identifier associated with the item.